Dragos20Tech/Dragos20Tech/README.md

 # Hello there 👋

 My name is Dragos Petrescu.
 I'm a 22 year old student seeking an entry-level job as a Intern/Junior Front-End Developer.
 My goal is to become a Full-Stack Developer.
-I'm studying Systems Engineering at Politehnica University of Timisoara ,last year.
+I'm studying Systems Engineering at Politehnica University of Timisoara, last year.

 ## Skills and Tools Description